If you’re worried that your child is having thoughts of ending their life, there are things you can do to help with their safety and wellbeing.

 Our parenting coaches are here to help with the day-to-day issues of parenting and how to support the wellbeing of your family in the longer-term.
 Our opening times are:

+Visit our chat page to start a conversation.
 If our coaches aren’t online, you can leave us a message and we’ll get back to you as soon as we can.

 We take your safety and privacy seriously